apache/datafusion/datafusion-examples/README.md

 ## Running Examples

-To run the examples, use the `cargo run` command, such as:
+To run an example, use the `cargo run` command, such as:

 ```bash
 git clone https://github.com/apache/datafusion